← Fish Encyclopedia

 Flathead Grey Mullet

-Mullet is a coastal species of brackish waters.
-Has a streamlined, torpedo-shaped body with silver scales.
-Reaches weights of 7 kg.
+Mullet (Mugilidae) is a coastal species of brackish and marine waters, easily recognized by its streamlined, torpedo-shaped body and brilliant silver scales.
+Highly prized by sea anglers for its explosive power when hooked, large specimens can reach weights of up to 7 kg.